slash128v6/CNetBadge2018DC26/README.md

 Badge Operation:

+The main power switch is on the back, slide up for battery power, down for USB power

 Press the left button to cycle through available effects

 Press and hold the left button for one second to switch between auto and manual mode